-46. FSC concealed impairments in all three of these investments throughout 2014, the revelation of which would have drawn into question FSC's underwriting practices and the fair value, investment income and credit quality of its portfolio.
-In the first six months of FSC's fiscal 2014, the Company's total assets ballooned from \$2.1 billion to \$2.8 billion, an increase of over 34%.
-Nevertheless, FSC maintained that 99.5% of its investments were performing at or above expectations and that it had zero investments in non-accrual status as of March 31, 2014.
-During this time, FSC also recorded a \$63 million increase in assets from operations, and a net realized gain of \$1.7 million on its investments.
-In SEC filings and investor presentations, FSC represented that it maintained a "high quality portfolio" with a "conservative" investment policy and ample protections to minimize the risk of any investment losses and maximize the Company's net investment income.
-For example, in a February 6, 2014 earnings conference call with investors, defendant Tannenbaum stated:
+- 58. Defendants concealed impairments in all three of these investments throughout 2014, the revelation of which would have drawn into question FSC's underwriting practices and the fair value, investment income and credit quality of its portfolio.
+In the first six months of FSC's fiscal 2014, the Company's total assets ballooned from \$2.1 billion to \$2.8 billion, an increase of over 34%. - 59.
+Nevertheless, Defendants maintained that 99.5% of FSC's investments were performing at or above expectations and that it had zero investments in non-accrual status as of March 31, 2014.
+During this time, Defendants also caused FSC to record a \$63 million increase in assets from operations, and a net realized gain of \$1.7 million on its investments.
+In SEC filings and investor presentations, Defendants represented that the Company maintained a "high quality portfolio" with a "conservative" investment policy and ample protections to minimize the risk of any investment losses and maximize the Company's net investment income.
+For example, in a February 6, 2014 earnings conference call with investors, defendant Tannenbaum stated, in relevant part: